The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Results

 Next, we consider how changes in the resolution impact the WL one-point PDF; the results are shown in the top right panel of Figure~\ref{fig:reso}.
 First, we see that the PDF is characterized by an asymmetrical shape that reflects the non-Gaussian nature of the WL convergence.
 The solid lines (which refer to increasing angular and mass resolution) show a broadening of the distribution when the resolution is increased.
 Since the maps with the higher angular resolution are able to capture the details of the smaller (angular) structures, more extreme convergence values are resolved; as seen in Figure~\ref{fig:zoom}, this results in a broader PDF.
 This explanation is supported by the dashed line (referring to the simulation with the highest mass resolution, but down-sampled to $N_{\mathrm{side}} = 1024$) which is almost indistinguishable from the solid line which refers to maps computed with the same angular resolution but from a simulation with much lower mass resolution.
 We find that angular resolution affects the convergence PDF similarly for source redshifts over the full range $0.2\leq z_s\leq 3$.
 The narrowing of the PDF we observe here is consistent with the suppression of the power spectrum seen previously.
 The comparison between these two indicates that the most extreme values of $\kappa$ are contained in the smallest angular scales.

 Finally, we present that same investigation for the WL peak and minimum counts; the results are shown in the left and right lower panels of Figure~\ref{fig:reso}, respectively.
 For the peak counts, we find that when increasing resolution in angle and mass, the high $\kappa$ tail is more extended and the amplitude of the distribution increases.
 For the distribution of minimum counts also, we see an increase in amplitude with increasing resolution.
 In both cases, the suppression of the counts with decreasing resolution is not uniform; in particular, it is stronger for higher $\kappa$ values.
 Again, we conclude that the differences are dominated by the angular resolution, since the high-mass-resolution simulation, once down-sampled to $N_{\mathrm{side}} = 1024$, is again almost indistinguishable from the low-mass-resolution simulation analyzed with the same $N_{\mathrm{side}}$.
 As before, we find qualitatively similar results for source redshifts throughout the range $z_s \in [0.2, 3.0]$.
 The results we find for peak and minimum abundance are consistent with what has been seen for the PDF: decreasing the resolution will narrow the PDF, therefore damping the most extreme values of $\kappa$, which in turn will result in fewer counts of peaks and minima.
+Finally, we tested the impact of varying the smoothing scale applied to the convergence map before the PDF, peak counts, and minima counts were computed, and found that the results are qualitatively consistent with Figure~\ref{fig:reso}.
+We refer the interested reader to Appendix~\ref{appendix:smoothing}, where we show and discuss these results.